HMarzban/notion-avatar-generator/README.md

 - 💾 Export as PNG or SVG - Download your creation in your preferred format
 - 🌗 Dark/Light mode - Switch between themes for comfortable editing
 - 🔄 Randomize - Generate random avatars with one click
+- 📱 PWA Support - Install as a standalone app on your device
+- 🔌 Complete Offline Support - Create avatars even without an internet connection with automatic asset caching

 ## Getting Started